chamil-dev/Terraform/README.md

-# Terraform
+# Terraform Deployments
+# Dcoker-Host-Deployment
-# EC2 instance for docker deployment
+EC2 Instance deployment for docker
+This includes security group with SSH allow from local PC